AnyChart/docs.anychart.com/Stock_Charts/Technical_Indicators/Mathematical_Description.md

 ## <a name="ema"></a> Exponential Moving Average (EMA)

-Exponential Moving Average in each point is calculated according to the following formula:</p>
+Exponential Moving Average in each point is calculated according to the following formula:

 <center><img src="http://static.anychart.com/images/technical_indicators/ema.png" width="680"></center>